-Western Cape - The N1 between Touws River and De Doorns was closed for several hours on Monday after thousands of farmworkers set fire to at least 15 vineyards over a wage dispute.
+THE N1 between Touws River and De Doorns was closed for several hours yesterday after thousands of farmworkers set fire to at least 15 vineyards over a wage dispute.

 The farming region surrounding the town of De Doorns was turned into what looked like a war zone.

-Wage disputes, which have been ongoing between workers and farmers for weeks, reached a tipping point early on Monday as workers downed tools.
+Wage disputes, which have been ongoing between workers and farmers for weeks, reached a tipping point early yesterday as workers downed tools.

 Driving into De Doorns, smoke hung thick in the air.
 The road was obstructed by rocks, rubble and burning piles of rubbish.